rcosta358/liquid-rust/README.md

 const X: i32 = 1;
 ```

-For example, with the following code, a error clearly appears in your IDE, which does not allow the code to compile:
+For example, with the following code, an error clearly appears in your IDE, which does not allow the code to compile:

 ```rust
 refine!("_ > 0", -1); // error: Value does not satisfy the refinement